-The shifting rules, customs, and traditions of Animal Farm can be traced to parallel the decay of Animalism and the ideals of old Major.
+The shifting rules, customs, and traditions of Animal Farm parallel the decay of Animalism and the ideals of Old Major.

-Although the pigs have many ways of oppressing the other animals, the use of laws and traditions is the most powerful tool.
+Although the pigs have many ways of oppressing the other animals, their use of rules and order is the most powerful.